Ashish7-code-web/hello-world/README.md

 # hello-world

-"Hii , my name is Ashish Kumar Jena.I come from Rourkela,ODISHA.
-I have done my graduation from GIET University,GUNUPUR under the branch of
-Computer Science and Engineering with specialization of AI & ML and my main areas of interest are Python, AI&ML, and AI tools .
-I would describe myself as self-motivated, Hardworking, and adaptable person.
-I enjoy playing football, travelling and listening to music.
-I am always eager to learn new skills , and grow professionally.
+Hi, my name is Ashish Kumar Jena from Rourkela, Odisha.
+I graduated in Computer Science and Engineering (AI & ML specialization) from GIET University, Gunupur.
+Currently, I am working as a Data Scientist Intern at Ramansoft Consulting Services.
+My areas of interest include Python, AI & ML, and AI tools.
+I am self-motivated, hardworking, and adaptable.
+In my free time, I enjoy playing football, traveling, and listening to music.
+I am always eager to learn new skills and grow professionally.

-Thank you."
+Thank you.